 Kentucky Sexual Abuse Lawsuits

 Kentucky has made only very minor changes to its statute of limitations (SOL) laws regarding child sex abuse since 2002.
-However, in 2020, there is pending legislation aimed at improving the SOL laws for sex abuse survivors.
-Below you will find more information on Kentucky’s statute of limitations laws.
+However, in 2021, Kentucky passed legislation aimed at improving the SOL laws for sex abuse survivors.
+Below you will find Kentucky lawsuits news & updates, as well as additional information on Kentucky’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling a Kentucky sexual assault case has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of Kentucky’s settlements and jury awards received by sexual abuse and assault survivors.